jlento/Bling/README.md

         paper: Projector 1920:1080
         ---

-  and it is available for style JS scripts in `bling.metadata[key1]`, etc. When markdown file is loaded, the style (path to style JS file relative to editor "app" page `index.html`) in the field `style` is loaded, and the paper size in the fied `paper` is set.
+  and the values are available for style JS scripts in `bling.metadata['key']`, and as a macro BLINGMETADATA[key] in the markdown.

+  When markdown file is loaded, the style (path to style JS file relative to editor "app" page `index.html`) in the field `style` is loaded, and the paper size in the field `paper` is set.

 ## Writing new styles